Samrat648/NeuroKavach/README.md

 ---

-## Technology Exploration
+# Technology Exploration

-This concept explores the intersection of:
+The concept investigates the integration of:

 - Embedded Systems
 - Artificial Intelligence